samuelcolvin/watchfiles/README.rst

 reload, see *custom watchers* below.

-If you need notifications about change events as well as to restart a process you can use the ``callback`` argument to pass a function will will be called on every file change with one argument: the set of file changes.
+If you need notifications about change events as well as to restart a process you can use the ``callback`` argument to pass a function which will be called on every file change with one argument: the set of file changes.

 Asynchronous Methods